NoroffFEU/development-platforms/AWS-case-study.md

 #### AWS Amplify as a BaaS platform

 AWS Amplify is a BaaS platform by Amazon to help developers quickly build full-stack applications on AWS.
-To make it possible, Amplify provides a set of tools like Amplify Libraries, Amplify UI Components, Amplify Studio, Amplify CLI toolchain, and Amplify Hosting.
+To make it possible, Amplify provides the following set of tools:

+##### Amplify Studio
+Amplify Studio is a visual interface that offers a point-and-click environment for building full-stack applications (both front and backend).

+##### Amplify CLI
+Amplify CLI is a toolchain for configuring and managing an application backend.

+##### Amplify Libraries
+Amplify Libraries is an open-source set of client libraries used to build cloud-native mobile and web apps.

+##### Amplify UI Components
+Amplify UI Components is an open-source design system that uses cloud-connected components to enable the efficient building of applications.

+##### Amplify Web Hosting (Managed CI/CD and Hosting)

+Amplify Web Hosting is a fully-managed CI/CD service for hosting static and server-side rendered applications.

 With Amplify, you can configure a web or mobile app backend, connect your app in minutes, visually build a web frontend UI, and easily manage app content outside the AWS console.
 Ship faster and scale effortlessly—with no cloud expertise needed.
 (Source:
 [AWS amplify](https://aws.amazon.com/amplify/))